Updated on November 25, 4:40 p.m. (GMT+8): Updated for relevancy based on the most recent Valorant patch notes.

-Valorant’s terrifying new initiator Fade is finally here.
+Valorant’s terrifying initiator Fade has become one of the most popular agents in the meta.
 If you’ve been trying to figure out how to get the most out of the Turkish agent’s powerful information-gathering abilities, you’ve come to the right place.

 Fade is a potent initiator that is shaping up to be a far more aggressive alternative to Sova.
 Her kit allows her to hunt and trap her enemies, applying constant pressure on the enemy to allow her team to take space.